dimvar/writing/books-notes/achor-2010-the-happiness-advantage-notes.md

 The idea that happiness causes success, not the other way around.

 The author discusses studies where people who had been primed with happy thoughts performed better on various tasks.
-Argues that a happy person tends to have a clearer head than a stressed person.
+When someone is feeling happy, their brain releases dopamine.
+Dopamine also activates the brain's learning centers, which helps people learn more and be more creative.

 Some ways of improving one's baseline happiness (daily mood) are: